-For those impacted by Cyclone Narelle, financial support is available:
+For those impacted by Cyclone Narelle, disaster financial support is also available:

 • Households can access one-off payments of $4,000 available for those whose homes were destroyed.